wp-plugins/wp-simple-booking-calendar/readme.txt

 Tested up to: 3.5.1
 Stable tag: 1.2

-Availability calendar / booking calendar to show when something is booked or free, for example your holiday home.
+This booking calendar shows when something is booked or available.
+Use it to show when your holiday home is available for rent, for example.

 == Description ==

-Availability calendar for WordPress.
-See http://www.wpsimplebookingcalendar.com for more info!
+Do you have something that you rent out, such as a holiday home or piece of equipment?
+Do you want to show people when it is available for rent?
+You can create, edit and publish an availability calendar with just a few clicks with the WP Simple Booking Calendar.
+This booking calendar is very easy to use!
+You can manage the availability (bookings) on a daily basis and embedding the booking calendar on a page takes only one mouse click.
+You can also use the WP Simple Booking Calendar Widget to show a calendar on your WordPress website.
+Check out http://www.wpsimplebookingcalendar.com for more information.

-You can use the calendar as:
+You can use this booking calendar as:

-* Availability calendar / booking calendar for a holiday house
+* A booking calendar for a holiday home, bed & breakfast, condo or hotel
+* An availability calendar for a room or office
-* Availability calendar / booking calendar for a Bed & Breakfast
+* An availability calendar for  a car or boat
-* Reservation scheme for an object
+* A reservation scheme for equipment
-* Availability of employees
+* A shift calendar
 * Whatever you like!

 Features of the free version: